-Introduction
+I. Introduction

 Development and law share a close bond.
-While the idea of development has always been about reform, about social transformation and ultimately denotes a governance project, law in all its technicality but also its pathos was and is a central tool to pursue that project.
-This chapter will study their bond and analyse the development project by centering on what we might call its legal core: the law of development.
-This is the law governing the actors, instruments and processes that organize the transfer of funds and knowledge to the South for development purposes.
-Since the idea of development insinuates a basic deficiency of the South, the law of development addresses the very core of its (presumed) need, namely the transfer of funds and knowledge to cure the (presumed) deficit.
-It provides a central normative framework to address questions about power asymmetries and agency, accountability and human rights among others in the governance of development.
-To analyse this body of law, a law-in-context approach is particularly well-suited.
-Such an approach takes seriously the doctrinal structures of law, aims to understand them - and is at the same time historically informed, theoretically sophisticated, and able to understand the anthropological qualities of law and lawyering as much as the political economy of development.
+While the idea of development has always been about reform, social transformation and ultimately denotes a governance project, law in all its technicality but also its pathos was and is a central tool to pursue that project.
+This chapter will study the bond between law and development and analyse the development project by centring on what we might call its legal core: the law of development.
+This is the body of law governing the actors, instruments, and processes that organise the transfer of funds and knowledge to the South for development purposes.
+Since the concept of development insinuates a basic deficiency of the South, the law of development addresses the very core of its (presumed) need, namely the transfer of funds and knowledge to cure the (presumed) deficit.
+Studying this body of law provides a central avenue to understand the normative framework of the governance of development and to address questions about power asymmetries, agency, accountability, and human rights, among others, in the governance of development.
+To analyse this body of law, a law-in-context approach is particularly well suited.
+Such an approach takes seriously the doctrinal structures of law, aims to understand them-and is at the same time historically informed, theoretically sophisticated, and able to understand the anthropological qualities of law and lawyering as much as the political economy of development.

-To take and explain this approach, the chapter will proceed in three steps.
-Section One will provide first layers of context, namely the historical, theoretical and anthropological context to understand the connection between development and law, showing how the concept of development and modern law are each central elements of a particular Western conception of modernity and complement each other in their (ostensibly) technical rationality.
-In particular anthropological observations on the qualities of law indicate how law is an essential instrument of the development project as a world-making project.
-Section Two will map the scholarly context of studying the law of development.
+To explain and adopt this approach, the chapter will proceed in three steps.
+Section II will provide layers of context, namely the historical, theoretical, and anthropological, to understand the connection between development and law, showing how the concepts of development and modern law are both each central elements of a particular Western conception of modernity and complement each other in their (ostensibly) technical rationality.
+In particular, anthropological observations on the qualities of law indicate how law is an essential instrument of the development project as a world-making project.
+Section III will map the L scholarly context of studying the law of development.
 It will locate the study of this body of law in the broader context of law and development studies, relate it to approaches such as TWAIL and indicate different avenues of its analysis.
-In a third step, in sections Three and Four, the chapter will turn to the law of development itself.
-In section three, I will set out its basic features, including its actors and sources, general logic and possible principles.
-In section four, I will trace the evolution of this field since the 1950s and show how the law of development mirrors the changing dynamics of the global order, but is also a tool by which this order has been shaped, and may be reshaped.
+In a third step, in sections IV and V, the chapter will turn to the law of development itself.
+Section IV will set out its basic features, including its actors and sources, general logic, and possible principles.
+In section V, I will trace the evolution of this field since the 1950s and show how the law of development mirrors the changing dynamics of the global order, but is also a tool by which this order has been shaped, and may be reshaped.